Anonymousauthor2024/Supplementary-documentation/README.md

 - **File 2:** `03 Reddit Study: Information about Selected Subreddits.csv`
   - A CSV file listing the subreddits selected for analysis in the study.

-- **File 3:** `03 Reddit Study: Statistical Analysis Results.md`
-  - Provides the results of the statistical analysis conducted on the data gathered from Reddit.

 ### 04. **Discussion**
 - **File:** `04 Discussion: Comparison with Privacy Policy Research.md`